 Size

-The best area rug pad will depend on your rug size.
+The best underlay will depend on your rug size.
 Smaller rugs and runners require more grip, but larger rugs do not require as much grip and are frequently used in spaces where you want more softness underfoot, such as living rooms and bedrooms.

 Material

-Rug pads are made of various materials, including memory foam, rubber, felt, and latex.
-The ideal pad for you will be determined by the kind of rug and the function of the rug pad.
+Rug underlays are made of various materials, including memory foam, rubber, felt, and latex.
+The ideal option for you will be determined by the kind of rug and the function of the rug pad.
 For example, memory foam provides the most cushioning, while natural rubber has the best non-slip features.

 Floor type